arommers/so_long/README.md

 It's important to note that the transformation of the pixel data in the texture involves converting it from its original format, such as RGBA, to a format that can be rendered by the graphics library.
 Once we have our initialized image struct, we can start rendering our images on the screen.

-<sub>* I'm not sure if it is necessary, but it's good form to delete the allocated memory for each texture struct after it has been loaded in a certain image struct, to prevent memory messiness.</sub>
+<sub>* I'm not sure if it is necessary, but it's good form at least to delete the allocated memory for each texture struct after it has been loaded in a certain image struct preventing possible memory messiness.</sub>

 ##### MLX_IMAGE_TO_WINDOW